NotoriousENG/matts-world/Readme.md

-# Tink's World
+# Matt's World
-This is a game about my cats.
-You play as Tink who wants to eat more wet food than Anya.

-If you beat Anya you will proceed to the next level where the speed increases.
-Try to get as far as you can!

-The Cat Throne awaits ...
+This is a top down adventure game.

 # Controls
 Use WASD or the Arrow Keys to move